History of The University of Alabama Press

 The University of Alabama Press has also fostered several publishing partnerships with such institutions as the Birmingham Museum of Art; Samford University; and The College of Agriculture, the Jule Collins Smith Museum, and the Pebble Hill Center for the Humanities at Auburn University; and serves as the publisher of the Fiction Collective Two (FC2) imprint for experimental fiction.

-Dr. Philip D. Beidler, Professor of English, The University of Alabama
+Dr. Phillip D. Beidler, Chair, Appointed Fall 2016, William and Margaret Going Endowed Professor of English, Department of English, The University of Alabama

-Dr. Kathryn Holland Braund, Professor of History, Auburn University
+Dr. Kathryn Holland Braund, Hollifield Professor of Southern History, Department of History, Auburn University

-Dr. Barbara Chotiner, Professor of Political Science, The University of Alabama
+Dr. Ron Dulek, Professor of Management, The University of Alabama

-Dr. Hank Lazer, Associate Provost for Academic Affairs, The University of Alabama
+Dr. Jennifer Greer, Associate Provost, Office of Academic Affairs, The University of Alabama

-Dr. Pamela S. Murray, Associate Professor, Department of History, University of Alabama at Birmingham
+Dr. Pamela S. Murray, Department of History, University of Alabama at Birmingham

-Dr. Louis Pitschmann, Dean of University Libraries, The University of Alabama Library
+Dr. Donald Gilstrap, Dean, The University of Alabama Libraries, The University of Alabama

-Dr. Julia A. Cherry, Assistant Professor of Biological Sciences and New College, The University of Alabama
+Dr. Ellen Spears, American Studies and New College, The University of Alabama

 Dr. Greg A. Waselkov, Professor of Anthropology, University of South Alabama